dabeaz/curio/docs/devel.rst

 Curio's internal thread pool.
 At that point, all further ``run_in_thread()`` operations will block and your code will likely deadlock.
 Don't do that.
-Reserve the ``run_in_thread()`` function for operations that you know are going to complete right then.
+Reserve the ``run_in_thread()`` function for operations that you know are basically going to complete right now (or a short time from now).

 Thread-Task Coordination
 ^^^^^^^^^^^^^^^^^^^^^^^^